ezzyoung/googleprojectgemma/README.md

 ![image](https://github.com/user-attachments/assets/a718266b-92a3-4d7b-9352-ef16e42537e3)

-You can find the full original project code is accessible on Kaggle and Huggingface: https://www.kaggle.com/code/jiyoungleea/unsloth-final-version
+You can find the full original project here :

+Code is accessible on Kaggle and Huggingface: https://www.kaggle.com/code/jiyoungleea/unsloth-final-version

 Referece :